As a team, we’ve booked hundreds of award flights over the years and London is one of our sweet spots especially seeing that England is my homeland!

 * What is the annual fee of this card?

-The annual fee of the Chase Sapphire Preferred® Card is $0 the first year, then $95.
-Remember though, 50,000 bonus points are worth at least $625 toward travel so definitely take that calculation into mind!
+The annual fee of the Chase Sapphire Preferred® Card is $95.
+Remember though, 60,000 bonus points are worth at least $750 toward travel so definitely take that calculation into mind!

 As I pointed out above, you accrue points every single time you use your card and that will quickly offset that annual fee after that first year.